 Sum Insured and Cover Type

 Higher sums insured and certain cover types (particularly trauma and income protection) may face stricter underwriting for pre-existing conditions.
-The insurer's risk exposure increases with the benefit amount, so expect more detailed assessment for larger policies.
+The insurer's financial risk exposure increases with the benefit amount, so expect more detailed assessment and potentially less favourable terms for larger policies.

 🏥

-The quality and completeness of medical evidence you provide - specialist reports, blood test results, treatment summaries - can significantly affect the outcome.
-Comprehensive, up-to-date medical information helps underwriters make more accurate (and often more favourable) assessments.
+The completeness and quality of medical evidence you provide - specialist reports, pathology results, treatment summaries, and GP management plans - can directly influence the underwriting outcome.
+Comprehensive, current medical documentation helps underwriters make more accurate and often more favourable assessments.

-Key Things to Know About Pre-Existing Conditions and Life Insurance
+Key Things to Know About Pre-Existing Conditions and Insurance

-Practical insights to help Australians with pre-existing conditions navigate the life insurance process.
+Practical insights to help Australians with pre-existing conditions navigate both life insurance and health insurance.

 Diabetes and Life Insurance

-Diabetes is one of the most common pre-existing conditions affecting life insurance applications in Australia.
-With approximately 300,000 Australians living with diabetes, insurers regularly assess this condition.
+Diabetes is one of the most common pre-existing conditions affecting life insurance applications in Australia, with approximately 1.3 million Australians living with diagnosed diabetes.

 • Type 2 diabetes that is well-managed (HbA1c under 7%) may attract a moderate loading of 25-75%

-• Type 1 diabetes typically faces higher loadings due to lifelong management requirements
+• Type 1 diabetes typically faces higher loadings due to lifelong insulin dependence and complication risks

-• Complications such as neuropathy, retinopathy, or kidney disease significantly increase loadings
+• Complications such as neuropathy, retinopathy, or kidney disease significantly worsen underwriting outcomes

-• Regular monitoring and stable results can improve your underwriting outcome over time
+• Regular monitoring, stable pathology results, and demonstrated compliance improve your terms over time

 Cancer History and Life Insurance

 A previous cancer diagnosis is one of the most impactful pre-existing conditions for life insurance.
-However, cover is often available after a period of remission, with terms improving over time.
+However, cover is frequently available after a period of sustained remission.

 • Most insurers require 2-5 years of remission before considering an application, depending on cancer type and stage

-• Some cancers (e.g. early-stage melanoma, thyroid cancer) may be assessed more favourably than others
+• Some cancers (early melanoma, thyroid cancer, early prostate cancer) may attract lower loadings than others

 Heart Disease and Cardiovascular Conditions

-Heart disease, including coronary artery disease, heart attack history, and atrial fibrillation, requires careful underwriting.
+Heart disease, coronary artery disease, heart attack history, and atrial fibrillation all require detailed underwriting.
 Outcomes depend heavily on the specific condition and current cardiac function.

-• Well-managed hypertension (high blood pressure) on medication may attract only a small loading
+• Well-managed hypertension on medication may attract only a small loading or even standard rates

 • History of heart attack or cardiac surgery typically results in significant loadings or deferral

-• Elevated cholesterol managed with statins is one of the more favourably assessed cardiovascular conditions
+• Elevated cholesterol managed with statins is one of the more favourably assessed cardiovascular risk factors

-• Cardiac test results (stress tests, echocardiograms) provide important evidence for underwriters
+• Cardiac investigation results (stress tests, echocardiograms, angiograms) provide critical evidence for underwriters

 Tips for Getting Life Insurance with Pre-Existing Conditions

-Practical steps to improve your chances of getting life insurance cover in Australia.
+Practical steps to improve your chances of obtaining life insurance cover in Australia.

 1

-Disclose Everything - Even If You Think It Is Minor
+Disclose Everything - Even Conditions You Consider Minor

-The most common reason life insurance claims are declined in Australia is non-disclosure of pre-existing conditions.
+The most common reason life insurance claims are declined in Australia is non-disclosure.
+ASIC has issued specific warnings about the consequences.
 Disclose every condition, every medication, every specialist visit, and every symptom you have sought help for.
-If in doubt, disclose it.
-Over-disclosure will never hurt your claim - under-disclosure can void your entire policy and leave your family unprotected.
+Over-disclosure never hurts your claim position - under-disclosure can void your entire policy and leave your family unprotected.

 2